LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     If b2sigp\_style is set to '2', this switch has no effect.
     When set to '1', there is no radial contribution in Joule heating because there are no physical reasons to take it into account.
     The value '0' corresponds to the old SOLPS5.0 treatment.
+    If set to '2' or '3', will have the same physics meaning as the '0' or '1' settings, respectively, but use area interpolation instead of volume interpolation to compute cell face quantities.

 .. index:: b2sian_phm0